OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

     The code is compiled natively - hence does not require a Virtual Machine.
 These two aspects (lack of portability, having to deal with pointers) are two of the most important ideas that gave birth to Java (Java has no pointers, and once compiled runs everywhere there is a JVM.
 See above).
-    - The book `The C Programming Language` by Brian Kernighan and Dennis Ritchie has been the bible of several generation of programmers.
+    - The book `The C Programming Language` by Brian Kernighan and Dennis Ritchie has been the bible of several generations of programmers.
 - [Groovy](#groovy)
     - Created by James Strachan, in 2004.
     - Runs on a JVM (see above).
 Much more flexible language than Java, _not_ strongly typed, compatible with Java (i.e you